xoxzo/blog.xoxzo.com/content/Engineering/automating-freeing-tabs-productivity-en.md

 I can think of several ways to use this script like enclose it in a loop that runs at certain intervals and leave it running in the background.
 You can also use [cron](https://www.makeuseof.com/tag/linux-task-scheduling-crontab-explained/) for macOS or Linux to run it according to some schedule.
 You can also use [Task Scheduler](https://www.makeuseof.com/tag/4-boring-tasks-can-automate-windows-task-scheduler/) for Windows.

-Have and fun or useful scripts to share with us?
+Have any fun or useful scripts to share with us?
 Let us know!